telerik/fiddler-everywhere-docs/predefined-rules/blocking/blocking-traffic-to-specific-hosts.md

 title: Block Traffic to Specific Hosts
 description: "Blocking HTTPS traffic to specific hosts while using Fiddler's rules."
 slug: adv_block_cookies
-position: 10
+position: 20
 ---

 # Blocking Traffic to Specific Hosts

-With Fiddler Everywhere, you can create a rule that automatically blocks traffic to any matched host by forcibly closding the ongoing HTTP connection.
+With Fiddler Everywhere, you can create a rule that automatically blocks traffic to any matched host by forcibly closing the ongoing HTTP connection.

 ## Creating a "Block Traffic to Specific Hosts" Rule

-Create a "Block Traffic to Specific Hosts" rule, by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).
+Create a "Block Traffic to Specific Hosts" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

 - Create a matching condition that uses the "When **all these conditions** are met **any number of times**".

 - Match by a **URL** where the string value defines the targeted hosts.
-In the example below, we ill use a regular expession that matches hosts like **example.com** and **google.com**
+In the example below, we'll use a regular expression that matches hosts like **example.com** and **google.com**

 - Create a **Close Non Gracefuly** action.

-An example rule that matches all sessions where the host is **example.com** or **google.com** and closes the connection.
+This is an example rule that matches all sessions where the host is **example.com** or **google.com** and closes the connection.

 ![Creating "Block Traffic to Specific Hosts" rule](../../images/advanced/adv-block-specific-hosts.png)